 Over the last few years, valuations have generally become expensive in our universe of quality companies.
 Valuations reaching these levels remind me of the mistakes I made running into the 2008 crash.
 Whilst it is hard to predict a market turn like that, some of the signs look eerily similar (as discussed in our previous newsletters).
-I have been keeping a close eye on my own behaviour with regards to the changes I have made in the portfolio recently; and have asked myself whether I am committing the same mistakes I made ten years ago.
+I have been keeping a close eye on my own behaviour with regards to the changes I have made in the portfolio recently, to consider if it is possible, with hindsight, I am committing the same mistakes I made ten years ago.